trailheadapps/lwc-recipes/README.md

 2. Enable MyDomain in your DE org.
 Instructions to do this are [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).

-3. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000AjVfIAK) to install the Recipes unlocked package in your DE org.
+3. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000OEEdIAO) to install the Recipes unlocked package in your DE org.

 4. Select **Install for All Users**

 5. Import Account and Contacts data:

--   Click [here](https://raw.githubusercontent.com/trailheadapps/lwc-recipes/master/data/Accounts-Contacts.csv) to acccess the **Accounts-Contacts.csv** file.
-Right click in the browser window and save the file as **Accounts-Contacts.csv**.
+-   Click [here](https://raw.githubusercontent.com/trailheadapps/lwc-recipes/master/data/Accounts-Contacts.csv) to access the **Accounts-Contacts.csv** file.
+Right click on the browser window and save the file as **Accounts-Contacts.csv**.
 -   In **Setup**, type **Data Import** in the Quick Find box and click **Data Import Wizard**.
 -   Click **Launch Wizard**.
 -   Click **Accounts and Contacts**, and click **Add New Records**.